pdjr-archive/venus-signalk-tank-service/README.md

 # venus-signalk-tank-service

-__venus-signalk-tank-service__ represents Signal K tanks as D-Bus services, injecting tank data from Signal K onto the Venus OS dbus and enabling its display on the Venus GUI.
+__venus-signalk-tank-service__ represents Signal K tanks as D-Bus services, injecting tank data from Signal K into Venus OS and enabling its display on the Venus GUI.

 This is useful because it provides a work-around for Venus' broken native support for multi-channel CAN/N2K tank sensor devices like the Maretron FPM100 and the Garnet SeeLevel.

 Although designed to address Venus' problem with multi-channel tank sensors, the project will, of course, inject any Signal K tank data